TeaFlex/DiPiCar/doc/installation-en.md

 5. Enter the password of the access point.
 6. Finally, reboot your Raspberry pi by running `sudo reboot`.

-### Download DiPiCar
+### Download DiPi Car
 You must first download the package trougth GitHub.
 You can access all the releases [here](https://github.com/TeaFlex/DiPiCar/releases).
-We suggest you to use wget to download DiPiCar directly to your Raspberry pi, as such:
+We suggest you to use wget to download DiPi Car directly to your Raspberry pi, as such:
 > Replace all [version] by the release that you're interested in.

 ```